w3c/wai-curricula/intro.md

 * Explain how to carry out preliminary accessibility evaluation.
 * Describe how to plan for and manage implementation.

-## Duration

 This module addresses many different audiences, including people with different technical skills and knowledge about the topic.
-Tailor examples, activities, and assessments to your particular audience.
-We will provide possible scenarios with estimated duration in an apendix with further guidance.
+Tailor duration, examples, activities, and assessments to your particular audience.

 ## Units in this Module